Derived categories and Calabi-Yau algebras: Derived categories

-\begin{example} For any $k$-algebra $A$, there is a derived category $\mathcal{D}(A)$ whose objects are complexes of $A$-modules and whose morphisms are obtained from morphisms in the homotopy category of the complexes of $A$-modules by formally inverting all quasi-isomorphisms. \end{example}
+\begin{example} For any $k$-algebra $A$, the category $A$-Mod of all $A$-modules with morphisms being the module homomorphisms is an abelian category.
+The derived category $\mathcal{D}(A)$ of $\mathcal{A}$ has objects the complexes of $A$-modules, and morphisms are obtained from morphisms in the homotopy category of $A$-Mod by formally inverting all quasi-isomorphisms. \end{example}